IntelliTect/CodingGuidelines/docs/devops-guidelines/Create.md

 Implementation will follow the SCRUM methodology and utilize Test Driven Development (TDD).
 All features will be logged as user stories with acceptance criteria before they are worked.

-All development is expected to be performed using Visual Studio Code, Mulesoft Anypoint Studio and Eclipse.
+All development is expected to be performed using the appropriate development environmetn such as Visual Studio, Visual Studio Code, Eclipse, ...

 ## Source Management
 Git repos in Azure DevOps are preferred.